friedrith/pragmatic-design-system/slides/slides.md

 - generic components (atoms)
 - business specific components (molecules)
-- logic specific components (organisms)
+- businss logic specific components (organisms)

+Change of paradigm between molecules and organisms.
+Molecules are generic without logic.
+Organisms have integrated logic that can be customized.

+- composition
+  - inversion of control
+  - but sometimes, we need to limit of the inversion of control to avoid the duplication
+- render function props
 - render props hook pattern
-- slots and slotProps
 - React slots patterns
+- custom slots and slotProps
 - context override